src-d/blog/content/post/deduplicating_pga_with_apollo.md

 {{% caption src="/post/deduplicating_pga_with_apollo/drop_opt.png" %}}
-Average ratio of distinct file names per file in communities depending on the minimum number of files, at the 80% (left)and the 95% (right) thresholds.
+Average ratio of distinct file names per file in communities depending on the minimum number of files, at 80% (left)and 95% (right) thresholds.
 {{% /caption %}}

 ### Embedded dependencies